|October 11, 2017 – For immediate release|

 The complainant stated he “was told” the journalist “copied” the article, but offered no examples of copied words, phrases or ideas.
 An accusation of plagiarism cannot be supported in the absence of evidence.
 All three articles dealt with the same report and controversy, but that does not meet the definition of plagiarism.

-Accusation of plagiarism should not be made or dismissed lightly.
+Accusation of plagiarism should not be made or dismissed lightly, especially when you can get Grammarly coupon for cheap.
 In this case, Council found no evidence to support the allegation that the article was copied and no grounds for allegation of plagiarism.

 Similarly, there is no evidence to support the complaint that that those involved had no opportunity to respond, or that information was manipulated for political reasons.
 While it is best practice to state that a source failed to return a request for comment, the NNC accepted the paper’s position that the journalist omitted information about unreturned calls to the committee chair as irrelevant to the main focus of his article.